LinuxBeaver/GEGL-GIMP-PLUGIN_Rock_Text_2/README.md

+#Rock Text 2 - make awesome Rock Text using this Gimp Plugin (and image file overlay textures)

 ![image preview](rock_text_2.png  )
 ![image preview](rock_text_22.png  )

-This filter will only work proper on  Gimp 2.10.32 and up.
+This filter will only work proper on  Gimp 2.10.32 and up and if you are not compiling from source (by using binaries) you can ignore the task below.
+Just make sure to grab all three binaries and overwrite the ones you already have.

 FILTER REQUIRES  [https://github.com/LinuxBeaver/GEGL-Custom-Bevel](https://github.com/LinuxBeaver/GEGL-Custom-Bevel/releases)
 and